Print Options:

 dinner rolls

-How to Make Dinner Rolls in Advance
+How to Make Rolls in Advance

 If you'd like to get a head start the day before, you can absolutely make these in advance.
 All you need to do is follow the instructions as normal.
 Once you place the individual balls in the baking dish, cover with plastic wrap and place in the fridge for up to 24 hours.
 Once you are ready to put them in the oven, remove from the fridge and let come to room temperature.
 During this time they will rise a bit more.
 Then, bake as instructed!